Know why you’re feeling so wobbly? Know why you feel like you’re freaking out?

 Feeling called to step into a role that you really don’t know?

-Learn from those who HAVE been here before.
+Learn from those who have been here before.
 Who have been fighting injustice their whole lives.
 They are your teachers.
-Honour their teachings.
-Honour their hard-earned wisdom and be their willing apprentice.
+Honor their teachings.
+Honor their hard-earned wisdom and be their willing apprentice.
 If you show up with tenacity and willingness and a beginner’s mind, they will hand you the tools.
 Thank them.
 And then use them wisely.

 Still don’t know what to do next?

 I shared this on Facebook, and it bears repeating: when you don't quite know what to believe and don't quite know what to do, here are three simple steps towards liberation from the spinning.

 - Take a deep breath, with an extra sip of oxygen at the top of your inhalation.
 Exhale.

 - Ask your heart what it needs, and listen for the answer.